mpaldridge/mpaldridge.github.io/_posts/2012-02-15-collins-romney-dog.md

 **10:** I have to admit there’s something about Mitt that I find really creepy, even when I’m not dwelling on that time he drove to Canada with the family dog strapped on the roof.
-(The Good, the Bad, the Ugly, 1/7/09, blog conversation with David Brooks)
+(The Good, the Bad, the Ugly, 1/7/09, conversation with David Brooks)

 **9:** Unlike Joe Lieberman, Palin is a member of the same party as the presidential candidate.
 And unlike Mitt Romney, she has never gone on